-Barr says 'familiar names' among those DOJ is investigating in Durham probe, calls findings 'very troubling'
+Barr says familiar names among those DOJ is investigating in Durham probe, calls findings 'very troubling'

 DOJ PROSECUTOR APPARENTLY DIDN'T COMPLY WITH COURT ORDER TO TURN OVER KEY DOCS

+Fox News previously determined that Pientka also was intimately involved in the Carter Page probe, which the DOJ has since acknowledged was riddled with fundamental errors and premised on a discredited dossier that the bureau was told could be part of a Russian disinformation campaign.

+Pientka was removed from the FBI's website after Fox News contacted the FBI about his extensive role in Crossfire Hurricane FISA matters -- a change first noticed by Twitter user Techno Fog -- but sources said Pientka remained in a senior role at the agency's San Francisco field office.
+The FBI told Fox News shortly before Pientka's removal from the website that reporting on his identity could endanger his life, even though he serves in a prominent senior role at the bureau.

-"They seem to have ignored all the exculpatory evidence that was building up and continued pell-mell to push it forward," Barr said.
+"They seem to have ignored all the exculpatory evidence that was building up and continued pell-mell to push it forward," Barr told Baier.
 "So that's one area of concern."

 Barr also slammed Judge Emmet Sullivan for trying to become an "alternative prosecutor" in the Flynn case.
 The D.C.
-Circuit Court of Appeals will hear oral arguments in the case this week, after Flynn's lawyers said it was unconstitutional for Sullivan to keep the case alive even though both the prosecution and defense want it dismissed.
+Circuit Court of Appeals will hear oral arguments in the case on Friday, after Flynn's lawyer Sidney Powell said it was unconstitutional for Sullivan to keep the case alive even though both the prosecution and defense want it dismissed.
+The DOJ has accused Sullivan of usurping the executive branch's constitutional prosecutorial discretion.

 Brandon Van Grack, a top Justice Department prosecutor and former member of Special Counsel Robert Mueller's team, withdrew from the Flynn case in May.
+His departure came just days after Fox News reported that the explosive, newly unsealed evidence documenting the FBI's efforts to target Flynn called into question whether Van Grack complied with a court order to produce favorable evidence to Flynn.

-Just minutes after that news surfaced, Justice Department sources told Fox News that the DOJ was seeking to drop the Flynn case entirely.
-That move came on the recommendation of U.S. Attorney Jeff Jensen, who served as an FBI agent for more than a decade and had been evaluating the Flynn case.
+Just minutes after Van Grack exited, the DOJ announced it was seeking to drop the Flynn case entirely.
+That came on the recommendation of U.S. Attorney Jeff Jensen, who served as an FBI agent for more than a decade and had been evaluating the Flynn case.

-WATCH: REP GOHMERT UNLOADS ON 'SMIRKING' STZOK, ASKS IF HE LIED TO WIFE LIKE HE LIES TO CONGRESS
+WATCH: REP GOHMERT UNLOADS ON 'SMIRKING' STZOK, ASKS IF HE LIED TO WIFE LIKE HE 'LIES' TO CONGRESS

-Van Grack's removal from the cases came just days after Fox News reported that explosive, newly unsealed evidence documenting the FBI's efforts to target Flynn called into question whether Van Grack complied with a court order to produce favorable evidence to Flynn.

 "The other area of concern is that after the election, even though they were closing down some of that, as we've seen in the Flynn case, and say there's nothing here, for some reason, they went right back at it, even at a time where the evidentiary support or claim support like the dossier was falling apart," Barr said.
 "And it's very hard to understand why they continued to push and even make public testimony that they had an investigation going when it was becoming painfully obvious or should have been obvious to anyone that there was nothing there."